Moyege8/plaintext-password-obfuscation/README.md

        CPU: 2h 1min 17.745s
 ```

-Observe that at BindPlane startup, systemd is loading `/usr/lib/systemd/system/bindplane.service`.
+Observe that at Bindplane startup, systemd is loading `/usr/lib/systemd/system/bindplane.service`.

 ---

 ### Override Default Service File

-We are going to override it and make systemd call our customized `bindplane.service` file that contains our `bindplane-config-manager.sh` script.
+We are going to override the Bindplane's loading of /usr/lib/systemd/system/bindplane.service and make systemd call our customized `bindplane.service` file that contains our `bindplane-config-manager.sh` script.

 View the content of the default service file: